theNewFlesh/hidebound/README.md

 [![](https://img.shields.io/pypi/dm/hidebound?style=for-the-badge&label=Downloads&color=5F95DE)](https://pepy.tech/project/hidebound)

 # Overview
-A MLOps framework for generating ML assets and metadata.
+A framework for generating digital assets to be managed by external digital asset management systems (DAMS).
+Raw file data comes in, validated file content and generated metadata come out, also known as assets.

 Hidebound is an ephemeral database and asset framework used for generating, validating and exporting assets to various data stores.
 Hidebound enables